Montana Association of Teachers of English Language Arts

 This is an opportunity to recognize the contributions of a deserving colleague.

-Criteria includes instructional competency, involvement in school and community, and leadership roles.
+Criteria include instructional competency, involvement in school and community, and leadership roles.
 See the Distinguished Educator Nomination form for more information concerning criteria.

 Complete Distinguished Educator Nominations form (PDF link) and send to: